khalisramni/card-distributor/README.md

 When an irregularity occurs, the application displays an "Irregularity occurred" message and terminates the process.

+## Development Information

+### Time Spent on Development

+This project was developed over the course of [insert your time period, e.g., "2 weeks" or "40 hours"].
+The development time was distributed as follows:

+- Planning and design: [45 minutes]
+- Frontend development (HTML/CSS/JS): [1 hours]
+- Backend development (PHP): [1 hours]
+- Testing and debugging: [30 minutes]
+- Documentation: [30 minutes]

+Total development time: [3 hours 45 minutes]

+### Development Process

+The application was developed using an iterative approach:
+1. Initial planning and wireframing
+2. Core functionality implementation
+3. UI design and implementation
+4. Error handling and edge cases
+5. Testing and refinement
+6. Documentation

 ## Development Notes

 - The application uses vanilla JavaScript compatible with modern browsers